aqaqsubin/aqaqsubin.github.io/_posts/2021-01-21-transformer.md

 ---
 title: "Transformer : Attention is all you need"
 date: 2021-01-21 22:48:26 -0400
-categories: Google Transformer Attention NLP
+categories: NLP
+tag : ML-Model
 ---

 # **Transformer**